 - Prohibited Terms: Avoid using prohibited terms in your LLC name, such as terms that may confuse or mislead the public or imply a different entity type.
 For example, terms like "Corporation," "Inc.," or "Incorporated" are generally not allowed.

 - Restricted Words: Some words may require additional approvals or licensing, such as "bank," "insurance," or "university."
 Before using such terms, consult the appropriate governing bodies or obtain the necessary authorizations.

 - Professional Services: Certain professions may have specific naming requirements if your LLC offers professional services.
 For example, licensed professionals like doctors or lawyers may need to include their licensed surnames.

 - Fictitious Name: If you plan to operate under a name that differs from the legal name of your LLC, you'll need to file a "Certificate of Assumed Name" with the New York Department of State.

 Learn how to change an LLC name in New York if needed.

 LLC Annual Fees

-However, there are some ways to reduce these costs.
-For example, you may be able to get a discount if you have your LLC's articles of the organization prepared by an online legal form service.
+For example, you may get a discount if you have your LLC's Articles of the Organization prepared by an online legal form service.
 You can also try to negotiate a lower fee with your lawyer.

 If you're on a tight budget, you may want to consider forming an LLC yourself.
-While this can be a challenge, several resources available online can help you get started.
+While this can be challenging, several online resources can help you get started.